ismail-ssss/voicelog/README.md

 A terminal-based voice memo application built with Go and Bubble Tea.

-**Current Version: v1.0.1** - Latest release with bug fixes and improvements.
+**Current Version: v1.0.6** - Latest release with automated Linux builds and bug fixes.

 ## Screenshots